dask/dask/docs/source/futures.rst

-Queues are mediated by the central scheduler, and so they are not ideal for sending large amounts of data (everything you send will be routed through a central point.)
+Queues are mediated by the central scheduler, and so they are not ideal for sending large amounts of data (everything you send will be routed through a central point).
 They are well suited to move around small bits of metadata, or futures.
 These futures may point to much larger pieces of data safely:

 .. code-block:: python